 Password:

-I exit and re-enter.
-The first time you enter with zsh it offers help to create the .zshrc file.
-In my case I already have one because I use the same one for macOS, Linux, and now Windows.
-I download ~/.zshrc and copy it to the HOME /mnt/c/Users/luis.
+Log out and back in.
+The first time you enter zsh it offers help creating .zshrc.
+I already have one because I reuse the same file across macOS, Linux, and now Windows.
+I download ~/.zshrc and copy it to /mnt/c/Users/luis.

 sudo apt install tmux